Robbie Earle

-Robert Fitzgerald Earle MBE (born 27 January 1965) is an English-born Jamaican former international footballer who played as an attacking midfielder.
-He played 578 league games in senior club football, scoring 136 goals.
+Robert Fitzgerald Earle MBE (born 27 January 1965) is a former football player and current television commentator.
+Born in England, he represented Jamaica in international football.
+An attacking midfielder, he played 578 league games in senior club football, scoring 136 goals.

-A former youth player with Stoke City, Earle broke into the professional game with Port Vale in 1982.
-He spent nine years at the Burslem based club, helping "The Vale" to promotion out of the Fourth Division in 1982–83 and 1985–86, and out of the Third Division via the play-offs in 1989; he was later voted the club's PFA Fans' Favourites.
+Initially a youth player with Stoke City, Earle broke into the professional game with Port Vale in 1982.
+He spent nine years at the Burslem-based club, helping "The Vale" to promotion out of the Fourth Division in 1982–83 and 1985–86, and out of the Third Division via the play-offs in 1989; he was later voted the club's PFA Fans' Favourite.
 He moved on to Wimbledon in 1991, where he also spent nine years.
-He made nearly 300 league games for each club, scoring 77 and 59 goals respectively.
-He also represented Jamaica on 8 occasions between 1997 and 1998, scoring one international goal.
-He appeared in the 1998 World Cup, scoring his nation's first ever goal in the finals.
+He played nearly 300 league games for each club, scoring 77 and 59 goals respectively.
+He represented Jamaica eight times between 1997 and 1998, scoring one international goal.
+He appeared in the 1998 World Cup, scoring the nation's first-ever goal in the finals.

-Following his retirement in 2000, Earle has established himself in the world of football journalism.
-He regularly appears in print, on the radio and on television.
+Following his retirement in 2000, Earle established himself in football journalism.
 He was dismissed from his punditry role with ITV in 2010 after he passed ITV World Cup tickets to a third party.
 After spending time as television broadcast analyst for the Portland Timbers of Major League Soccer, he is now a commentator for the Premier League on NBC Sports.

 Club career

 Port Vale

 An attacking midfielder, Earle was a junior player at Stoke City whilst he attended Longton High School.
-However, after suffering from a broken leg he was released from the Victoria Ground, at which point he was snapped up by Stoke's local rivals Port Vale, where he turned professional in 1982.
+However, after suffering from a broken leg, he was released from the Victoria Ground.
+He was snapped up by Stoke's local rivals Port Vale, where he turned professional in 1982.
+He had been scouted by Ray Williams.

 Earle made his Port Vale debut under John McGrath in a 1–0 defeat by Swindon Town at the County Ground on 28 August 1982.
 He scored his first goal in his next appearance, in a 4–1 win over Aldershot at the Recreation Ground.
 He finished the 1982–83 campaign with one goal in nine appearances, as the "Valiants" won promotion out of the Fourth Division.
 He made 13 appearances in 1983–84; John Rudge replaced McGrath as manager in December, but could not stop the club from sliding straight back out of the Third Division.